Associate Professor Larissa McLean Davies

 Dr Lucy Buzacott

-Lucy has extensive experience in research and project coordination in the arts and academic sectors.
+Lucy has extensive experience in research and project management in the arts and academic sectors.
 Her previous roles have included Coordinator of the Women of the World Festival Australia and Research and Project Coordinator for cultural consulting firm Positive Solutions.